-13. Any services or supplies provided for Custodial Care.

-- 13. Any non-surgical (dental restorations, or orthodontics) or non-diagnostic services or supplies (oral splints, oral orthotics, devices, or prosthetics) provided for the treatment of the temporomandibular joint (including the jaw and craniomandibular joint) and all adjacent or related muscles. - 14.Any items of Medical-Surgical Expenses incurred for dental care and treatments, dental surgery, or dental appliances, except as provided for in the Benefits for Dental Services provision in the Special Provisions Expenses portion of this Benefit Booklet. - 15.Any services or supplies provided for Cosmetic, Reconstructive, or Plastic Surgery, except as provided for in the Benefits for Cosmetic, Reconstructive, or Plastic Surgery provision in the Special Provisions Expenses portion of this Benefit Booklet.

-16.Any services or supplies provided for:

-- Treatment of myopia and other errors of refraction, including refractive surgery; or - Orthoptics or visual training; or - Eyeglasses or contact lenses, provided that intraocular lenses shall be specific exceptions to this exclusion; or - Examinations for the prescription or fitting of eyeglasses or contact lenses; or - Restoration of loss or correction to an impaired speech or hearing function, except as may be provided under the Benefits for Speech and Hearing Services provision in the Special Provisions Expenses portion of this Benefit Booklet. - 17.Any occupational therapy services which do not consist of traditional physical therapy modalities and which are not part of an active multi-disciplinary physical rehabilitation program designed to restore lost or impaired body function, except as may be provided under the Benefits for Physical Medicine Services provision in the Special Provisions Expenses portion of this Benefit Booklet. - 18.
-Travel or ambulance services because it is more convenient for the patient than other modes of transportation whether or not recommended by a Physician or Professional Other Provider. - 19.Any services or supplies provided primarily for: - Environmental Sensitivity; - Clinical Ecology or any similar treatment not recognized as safe and effective by the American Academy of Allergists and Immunologists; or - Inpatient allergy testing or treatment. - 20.Any services or supplies provided as, or in conjunction with, chelation therapy, except for treatment of acute metal poisoning. - 21.
-Any services or supplies provided for, in preparation for, or in conjunction with: - Sterilization reversal (male or female); - Sexual dysfunctions; and - Promotion of fertility through extra-coital reproductive technologies including, but not limited to, artificial insemination, intrauterine insemination, super ovulation uterine capacitation enhancement, direct intra-peritoneal insemination, trans-uterine tubal insemination, gamete intra-fallopian transfer, pronuclear oocyte stage transfer, zygote intra-fallopian transfer, and tubal embryo transfer. - 22.Any services or supplies in connection with routine foot care, including the removal of warts, corns, or calluses, or the cutting and trimming of toenails in the absence of severe systemic disease. - 23.Any services or supplies in connection with foot care for flat feet, fallen arches, and chronic foot strain. - 24.Any prescription antiseptic or fluoride mouthwashes, mouth rinses, or topical oral solutions or preparations.
+- 13. Any services or supplies provided for Custodial Care. - 14.
+Any non-surgical (dental restorations, or orthodontics) or non-diagnostic services or supplies (oral splints, oral orthotics, devices, or prosthetics) provided for the treatment of the temporomandibular joint (including the jaw and craniomandibular joint) and all adjacent or related muscles. - 15.Any items of Medical-Surgical Expenses incurred for dental care and treatments, dental surgery, or dental appliances, except as provided for in the Benefits for Dental Services provision in the Special Provisions Expenses portion of this Benefit Booklet. - 16.Any services or supplies provided for Cosmetic, Reconstructive, or Plastic Surgery, except as provided for in the Benefits for Cosmetic, Reconstructive, or Plastic Surgery provision in the Special Provisions Expenses portion of this Benefit Booklet. - 17.
+Any services or supplies provided for: - Treatment of myopia and other errors of refraction, including refractive surgery; or - Orthoptics or visual training; or - Eyeglasses or contact lenses (except one set of glasses after cataract surgery) provided that intraocular lenses shall be specific exceptions to this exclusion; or - Examinations for the prescription or fitting of eyeglasses or contact lenses; or - Restoration of loss or correction to an impaired speech or hearing function, except as may be provided under the Benefits for Speech and Hearing Services provision in the SpecialProvisions Expenses portion of this Benefit Booklet. - 18.Any occupational therapy services which do not consist of traditional physical therapy modalities and which are not part of an active multi-disciplinary physical rehabilitation program designed to restore lost or impaired body function, except as may be provided under the Benefits for Physical Medicine Services provision in the Special Provisions Expenses portion of this Benefit Booklet. - 19.
+Travel or ambulance services because it is more convenient for the patient than other modes of transportation whether or not recommended by a Physician or Professional Other Provider. - 20.
+Any services or supplies provided primarily for: - Environmental Sensitivity; - Clinical Ecology or any similar treatment not recognized as safe and effective by the American Academy of Allergists and Immunologists; or - Inpatient allergy testing or treatment. - 21.
+Any services or supplies provided as, or in conjunction with, chelation therapy, except for treatment of acute metal poisoning. - 22.
+Any services or supplies provided for, in preparation for, or in conjunction with: - Sterilization reversal (male or female); - Sexual dysfunctions; and - Promotion of fertility through extra-coital reproductive technologies including, but not limited to, artificial insemination, intrauterine insemination, super ovulation uterine capacitation enhancement, direct intra-peritoneal insemination, trans-uterine tubal insemination, gamete intra-fallopian transfer, pronuclear oocyte stage transfer, zygote intra-fallopian transfer, and tubal embryo transfer. - 23.
+Any services or supplies in connection with routine foot care, including the removal of warts, corns, or calluses, or the cutting and trimming of toenails in the absence of severe systemic disease. - 24.
+Any services or supplies in connection with foot care for flat feet, fallen arches, and chronic foot strain.